Learn to Sail Texas

 We start with another review. on the ASA 104 material plus another navigation problem.
 The first half of the 104 written test is taken and again we shove off.
 By this time you are competent at anchoring, hove'ing to, reefing and, Man Overboard drills.
 On this evening hopefully all written testing has been completed.
 If not we will finish up what needs to bedone.

 All written testing has been completed, now we concentrate on the required skills.
 The class plans then charts our trip to another destination.
 We discuss what skills we need to practise on the water.
 The students are completely in charge of the days sail, practising everything that they learned.
 As we make our way back to the new port we practise any techniques that are not completely understood.
 We arrive at a marina near 1600 and if all has gone well you'll be certified to Bareboat Chartering.
 You'll have a new sense of confidence and maybe a little bit of a sailor's swagger in your walk.

-If all has gone well the class plans our return trip to Corpus: Navigation, weather check, route, check all boat systems, etc. We should arrive in Corpus middle afternoon.
+If all has gone well upon completion the class has changed.
 You'll put the boat to bed, gather up your possesions and, depart.

 You will be tired.
 You will have a new swagger and confidence.
 If your driving back please be careful.
 You won't realize just how tired you really are.